The Moon Dictionary

 Hilal

-Its sighting is crucial in the Islamic Calendar for determining the start of months like Ramadan and Shawwal.
+Its first sighting is crucial in the Islamic Calendar for determining the start of months such as Ramadan and Shawwal.
+In many Muslim communities, the month begins only when this crescent is physically observed.

 Hunter’s Moon

-Named because historical hunters used the bright moonlight to track game preparing for winter.
+Named because the bright moonlight historically allowed hunters to track game that was preparing for winter.

 Libration